michaelajao/plant_disease_dl/README.md

 - The dataset was sourced from Kaggle.
 - Inspiration and guidance from the deep learning community and various online resources.
-- Contact: For any questions or inquiries, please contact your_email@example.com.
+- Contact: For any questions or inquiries, please contact ajaoolarinoyemichael@gmail.com.

 Repository: [https://github.com/michaelajao/plant_disease_dl](https://github.com/michaelajao/plant_disease_dl)

-Email: ajaoolarinoyemichael@gmail.com